Bolt-Down Pole Installation – Guidelines & Requirements for Install<br />

-Access Fixtures bolt-down poles can be used for a number of applications including led sports lighting and arena lighting.
+Access Fixtures bolt-down poles can be used for several applications including LED sports lighting and arena lighting.
 Pole assemblies must be designed and installed by taking extra precautions to ensure their structural integrity is suitable for the wind conditions in your area.
-Prior to purchasing and installing any poles, there are a number of steps you need take to guarantee your pole installation adheres to structural, environmental and local practices.
+Before purchasing and installing any poles, there are several steps you need to take to guarantee your pole installation adheres to structural, environmental, and local practices.

 Bolt-Down Pole Specifications